 - · an English language assistant

-- studying on a University course
+- · studying on a University programme

 - · on an approved work placement

-Students will also be required to complete an Investigative Project (LANG3005 - 30 credits).
+During the year abroad students are required to complete an Investigative Project (LANG3005).
 This is an independent study project (6,000 words) supervised by a member of staff and written in the target language.